 In the criminal justice system in the UK, historic sexual abuse cases can be the most difficult.
 For both the accused and the complainant, as well as their families, the experience is distressing and can have life-changing consequences.
 Historic sexual abuse cases are also challenging for the courts and juries tasked with analysing and assessing the evidence, which is usually scant and comes down to the memories of the complainant and the accused.

-The mass media may not report on acquittals and successful defence cases as often as successful prosecutions in historic sexual abuse cases, but that does not mean they are less frequent.
+The mass media may not report on acquittals and successful defence cases as often as successful prosecutions in historic sexual offences cases, but that does not mean they are less frequent.
 Historic sexual abuse is an unsettled and complicated area of law, raising many issues for accused and complainer alike.
 A particular difficulty is the passage of time, which can create hurdles when seeking to establish the truth and ensure a fair trial.

 “Thank you very much for the superb help you gave me throughout one of the most difficult periods I have had to deal with.
 I know how busy you were, so I really appreciated the time and effort you spent with me.
 The support from yourself was the only thing keeping me sane and feeling upbeat, and, as you know, I had a very hard time understanding and remembering the concepts you were installing into my mind before the court case, but in hindsight, these were superb grounding processes that made me feel at ease.”